Compilers#

 The signature of the Numba function can limit it to specific input and output types, among other things.

-This can save time for Numba to infer the types, and is also useful for when we use GPUs later.
+This can save time for Numba to infer the types, and is also useful for when we use GPUs (covered in a later course).

 These are added as arguments to the Numba decorator.